gomi42/WaitIndicator/README.md

 ### Properties

-All wait indicators share the same properties:
+The properties of the wait indicators are:

 **Shapes:** Number of shapes

-**ShapeHeight:** The hight of each shape along the radius, given in percent of the current radius
+**ShapeHeight:** The hight of each shape along the radius, given in percent of the current radius (not supported by DotsWaitIndicator)

 **ShapeGap:** The gap between each shape, given in percent of the length of a segment